rackerlabs/devsite/source/_posts/2014-06-23-from-bare-metal-to-rackspace-cloud.md

 This concludes the first of several posts in the [RPC Insights series](http://www.rackspace.com/blog/welcome-to-rpc-insights/).

-Join us on June 24, 2014 at 10:00 AM CST for a live webinar on [Spinning Up Your First Instance on RPC](https://cc.readytalk.com/cc/s/registrations/new?cid=ebv9dzujw4cg).
+Join us on June 24, 2014 at 10:00 AM CDT for a live webinar on [Spinning Up Your First Instance on RPC](https://cc.readytalk.com/cc/s/registrations/new?cid=ebv9dzujw4cg).